 A Brief History

 On September 11, 1297, Scottish forces led by William “Braveheart” Wallace defeated the English at Stirling Bridge.
 Amazingly, in the 1995 Mel Gibson movie, the battle of Stirling Bridge is depicted without a bridge!
 Hollywood movies regularly get history wrong, and here 10 such movies containing inaccuracies are listed.
-What movies would you add to the list?

 10. One million Years B.C., 1967.